homeworkc/lazycast/README.md

 This version fix the next issues

 all.sh:
--	Now detect other wireless cards that are manager by wpa_supplicant. using a external dongle and when the wireless card is put in p2p mode the interface name is not change it, but we can use "iw dev type" to identify the mode.
+-	Now detect external wireless cards that are manager by wpa_supplicant. using a external dongle and card is put in p2p mode the interface name is not change it, but we can use "iw dev type" to identify the mode.

 D2.py:
 - Add overload parameters  :